Editor-in-Chief: Karen Egiazarian, Tampere University of Technology, Finland

 English Language Editing

-Letter: A short technical communication of significant interest intended for rapid publication in the OE Letters section of the journal.
+Letter: A short technical communication of significant interest intended for rapid publication in the JEI Letters section of the journal.
 The manuscript length may not exceed four printed journal pages.
 This corresponds to approximately 4000 words (excluding title, abstract, and author information); figures will further reduce the maximum word content.
 A page length estimator is available to help determine final typeset page length.

-A Letters page length template (.docx) is available for your convenience.
+A Letters page length template (.doc) is available for your convenience.
 Please note that this template should not be used for layout and formatting of your manuscript.
 It should only be used to roughly determine the final length of a typeset paper.
 To use this template, copy and paste the text of your abstract, paper body, and references where shown, and do not change font or margins.
 Insert and size your figures and captions to determine if the paper will fit within the four-page limit.

 Regular Paper: A full-length manuscript presenting original work intended as a regular contribution to the journal.